unilaiva/unilaiva-songbook/README.md

 ##### Requirements #####

-  * LaTeX 2e distribution (TeX Live is recommended) with some standard packages and the binaries `pdflatex` and `texlua`
+  * LaTeX 2e distribution (TeX Live is recommended) with some fairly standard packages and the binaries `pdflatex` and `texlua`
   * Lilypond installation with the binary `lilypond-book`
   * Font 'Noto' for LaTeX
   * Locale 'fi_FI.utf8'